Summit Series: Cultural references

 Henderson's goal in 1972 has been described as the "goal that everyone remembers" by the Canadian rockers The Tragically Hip in their song "Fireworks" from their album Phantom Power.
 The song describes the national eruption of celebration over the goal.

 In the 1994 film Anna: 6 – 18, director Nikita Mikhalkov observes that to be a great nation, "Russia needed great enemies".
 The film then shows Phil Esposito in the penalty box from video of the series.
 Esposito is "performing a menacing pantomime" in the words of author Dave Bidini.
 The term "Esposito" also was added as a derogatory term to street slang in Russia.

+In 2022, Russian indie project Past Day released a sovietwave track "USSR–Canada 1972", dedicated to the 50th anniversary of the Summit Series.
+It includes fragments of Nikolai Ozerov's reports.